ldkong1205/Robo3D/README.md

 ## About
-`Robo3D` is an evaluation benchmark heading toward robust and reliable 3D perception in autonomous driving.
+`Robo3D` is an evaluation suite heading toward robust and reliable 3D perception in autonomous driving.
 With it, we probe the **robustness** of 3D **detectors** and **segmentors** under out-of-distribution (OoD) scenarios against **corruptions** that occur in the real-world environment.
 Specifically, we consider natural corruptions happen in the following cases:
 1. **Adverse weather conditions**, such as `fog`, `wet ground`, and `snow`;
 2. **External disturbances** that are caused by `motion blur` or result in LiDAR `beam missing`;
 3. **Internal sensor failure**, including `crosstalk`, possible `incomplete echo`, and `cross-sensor` scenarios.